-The Twitter campaign structure is similar to the Facebook campaign structure: campaign level, ad group level, and ad level.
-Almost a complete analogy with Facebook ads, except for a few features, which we will discuss further.
+The Twitter campaign structure is very similar to the Facebook campaign structure: campaign level, ad group level, and ad level.
+Really it’s almost a complete analogy of Facebook ads, except for a few features, which we will discuss later on.

 Ad Campaign Level

 Ready to start creating your ad campaign?
 Click “Create campaign” in the top right corner of Ads manager.
-The first thing you need to do is the choice of an objective.
+The first thing you need to do is the choose an objective.

 There are 6 types of objective-based campaign: